tinymce/tinymce-docs/rtc/rtc-supported-functionality.md

 ## Integration considerations

-When planning your collaboration integration, please take into account the following details and consider how they impact your use-case.
-If you are in doubt, don't hesitate to reach out to us and discuss your requirements.
+When planning to integrate Real-Time Collaboration into your application or website, consider the following details and how they impact your use-case.
+If you are in doubt, don't hesitate to [contact us]({{site.contactpage}}) and discuss your requirements.

-* Do not load content into TinyMCE that were created using a plugin not yet supported in RTC, for example tables, media embed, checklist or table of contents.
-Without the plugin being there to protect the integrity for, let's say a checklist or table of contents, you risk making changes to the HTML in a way it's not longer recognized by the plugin.
+* Do not load content into {{site.productname}} that was created using a plugin not yet supported in RTC, such as: Tables, Media embed, Checklist, or Table of contents.
+Without the plugin enabled to protect the relevant content, you risk making changes to the HTML in a way it's not longer recognized by the plugin.
-* To update the content outside of the RTC clients, you have to create a new document id.
-Currently API's for updating the content programmatically is not yet available.
-If your use-case requires you to update the content outside of the RTC clients, you'll have to generate a new document id and distribute it to all collaborators and make sure they don't continue collaborate on the old document id.
-A future version of the RTC plugin will add support for updating the content outside of the clients while keeping the same document id.
+* If content is created in an RTC session, then updated outside of an _RTC-enable_ {{site.productname}} editor, a new document ID (`documentId`) is needed for subsequent RTC sessions.
+The RTC plugin does not currently provide APIs for updating the content programmatically.
+If your use-case requires you to update the content outside of the RTC clients, your server will need to generate a new document ID and distribute it to all collaborators and block or otherwise prevent editing or collaborating with the old document ID.
-* Using the RTC plugin in hybrid mode is not supported and not recommended – meaning you should not use a self hosted version of TinyMCE together with the cloud version of the RTC plugin.
-Due to the very tight integration between the TinyMCE client and the collaboration server, it's very important that the clients are in lockstep with the server version.
+* Using the RTC plugin in hybrid mode is not supported and not recommended.
+Self-hosted versions of {{site.productname}} should not be used with the cloud version of the RTC plugin.
+The RTC plugin is dependent on the {{site.productname}} version it is released with.
+When using {{site.productname}} for the {{site.cloudname}}, {{site.productname}} will use the linked version of the RTC plugin.

 ## Options that are not available when RTC is enabled